 Though suffering through insomnia may make you feel hopeless, there are some practical solutions to this problem.
 Since your case might be an indicator of another health issue, it's recommended that you talk to a licensed physician about your issues if it's ongoing.
 Check out these tips:

 Are you chugging espressos at 6 PM?
 Or are you having a heavy meal too late?
 Maybe you’re scrolling through Instagram for hours before going into bed.
 Whatever it is, it’s time to face the truth that these habits aren’t helping your insomnia.
+Pick a regular bedtime routine and stick to it — one that doesn’t involve a phone screen.

 In regards to exercise improving sleep patterns, Dr. Charlene Gamoldo, the medical director of Johns Hopkins University, has concluded that there’s “solid evidence” backing it up.
-Though there are various potential explanations, the Hopkins doctor argues that aerobic exercise improves one’s mood and help them feel more relaxed.
+Though there are various potential explanations, the Hopkins doctor argues that aerobic exercise improves one’s mood and helps them feel more relaxed.
 Try out different times of day to exercise to see what works best for you.

 If you’re experiencing insomnia because of anxiety and depression, the best thing you can do is to get some professional help.
 Therapy is a great way to talk about your issues, work through solutions, and learn how to compartmentalize.